-The Social Justice Ministry of Alfred Street Baptist Church works to address the root cause of modern day injustices.
+The Social Justice Ministry of Alfred Street Baptist Church works to address the root cause of modern-day injustices.
 The ministry looks to serve as a communal awareness clearinghouse by sharing information, convening social justice events, and facilitating calls to action.
 Our desire is to be a catalyst for justice within Alfred Street Baptist Church, the Washington Metropolitan area, our nation, and the world.
-The ministry’s work is built on five pillars structured on biblical foundational principles.
-The five pillars each have a dedicated subcommittee that works to bring these spiritual principles into concrete manifestation.
+The ministry’s work is built on six pillars structured on biblical foundational principles.
+The six pillars each have a dedicated subcommittee that works to bring these spiritual principles into concrete manifestation.

 VOTER EDUCATION & EMPOWERMENT